tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 Managing local configurations
 -----------------------------

-``tt cluster`` can read and modify local cluster configurations stored in the ``config.yaml`` files inside application directories.
+``tt cluster`` can read and modify local cluster configurations stored in ``config.yaml`` files inside application directories.

 To write a configuration to a local ``config.yaml``, run ``tt cluster publish``